Macdonald index from 3d TQFT: Examples

 For $n=2$ the formula \eqref {eq:a2n1Schur} gives

-from which we can extract $U(1)^{6}$ gauge theory description as described above.
+from which we can extract the $U(1)^{6}$ gauge theory description as described above.

-There are 12 dressed monopoles with $R=2$ neutral under $U(1)_{f}$, listed in Table~\ref{tab:a5mono}.
-The global symmetry before turning on the superpotential is $U(1)^{10}$, and the superpotential should break all symmetry except for the $U(1)_f$ flavor symmetry in addition to $U(1)_A \subset SO(4)_R$ symmetry in the IR.
-By turning on dressed monopole operators in the superpotential as is given in Table \ref{tab:a5mono}, we preserve the following symmetry:
+There are 12 dressed monopoles with $R=2$ that are neutral under $U(1)_{f}$, listed in Table~\ref{tab:a5mono}.
+The global symmetry before turning on the superpotential is $U(1)^{10}$, and we expect that there exists a superpotential deformation that breaks all the global symmetries except for the $U(1)_f$ and the $U(1)_A$ symmetry in the IR.
+Among all possible deformations, we find that turning on the monopole operators indicated by checkmark in Table \ref{tab:a5mono} preserves the following symmetry: